ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/identity.md

 In the last lab we created a login page but it doesn't do much.
 Our application is missing a way to store, retrieve, and share user identity information across the application.

-In this lab we will use the <a href="https://capacitorjs.com/docs/apis/storage" target="_blank">Storage Capacitor API plugin</a> to store and retrieve information about the user using the application and manage the state of the user identity so the application knows when a user is signed in, signed out, etc.
+In this lab we will use the <a href="https://capacitorjs.com/docs/apis/preferences" target="_blank">Preferences Capacitor API plugin</a> to store and retrieve information about the user using the application and manage the state of the user identity so the application knows when a user is signed in, signed out, etc.

 ### Side-Note: State Management Options